apalarcon/CyTRACK/docs/source/usage.rst

 Input and help
 ----------------------

-You can also get the input file template and help by using the **run_cytrack.py** created above.
+You can also get the input file template and help by using the **run_cytrack.py** script created above.

 For input file template: